Manic Street Preachers: Send Away the Tigers to National Treasures (2007–2012)

-Also, if the Deluxe edition was purchased from the London record store "Rough Trade", then alongside the £20 purchase came a free ticket to see a showing of the CABD film, followed by an acoustic gig with James Dean Bradfield on 6 November.

-Rewind the Film to The Ultra Vivid Lament (2013–present)
+Rewind the Film and Futurology (2013–2016)

 In May 2013, the band announced an Australasian tour for June and July, that would see them play their first-ever show in New Zealand.
 This tour coincided with the British and Irish Lions rugby tour to Australia and the Melbourne concert on the eve of the 2nd Test featured Lions' centre Jamie Roberts as a guest guitarist on "You Love Us".

 In May 2013 the Manics released information about their most recent recording sessions, saying that they had enough material for two albums; the first would be almost exclusively without electric guitars.
 The name of the first album and title track was revealed to be Rewind the Film on 8 July.
 In a statement, the band announced, "(If) this record has a relation in the Manics back catalogue, it's probably the sedate coming of age that was This Is My Truth Tell Me Yours."
 The band also stated via Twitter, "MSP were in the great Hansa Studios in January with Alex Silva (who recorded The Holy Bible with us).
 Berlin was inspirational...
 Sean been playing a french horn in the studio today—sounding wonderful."

-The lead single of the album, "Show Me the Wonder", was referred to on their Twitter account, the Manics posted, "I think 'show me the wonder' is the 1st ever manics single without JDBs electric guitar on-xx."
-The single was released on 9 September 2013 to a positive critical reception.
-The album itself was released on 16 September 2013 and reached No. 4 on the UK Album Chart.
-The second single of the album "Anthem for a Lost Cause" was released on 25 November 2013.
+The lead single of the album, "Show Me the Wonder", was released on 9 September 2013 to a positive critical reception.
+The album itself was released on 16 September 2013 and reached number 4 on the UK Albums Chart.
+The second single from the album, "Anthem for a Lost Cause", was released on 25 November 2013.

-The other album, Futurology, the band's twelfth studio album, was released on 7 July 2014 and it received immediate critical acclaim.
-The lead single from the album, "Walk Me to the Bridge", was released as a digital download on the day of the announcement, on 28 April.